Dogura

 21 toea stamp

-The church was built by the early missionaries and consecrated on the 29th of October 1939 by the Archbishop of Brisbane - Archbishop Willaim Wand who later became the the Bishop of London.
+The church was built by the early missionaries and consecrated on the 29th of October 1939 by the Archbishop of Brisbane - Archbishop Willaim Wand, who later became the Bishop of London.
 The Church is built on what used to be an old traditional fighting ground for the people of the area.
 The Cathedral stood untouched by warfare throughout the Second World War (1939 - 1945).

 The Cathedral took five years to build.
 I believe that at the time it was built, it was the largest building in Papua New Guinea and clearly visible for miles around.
-The Cathedral is 170 feet long and 50 feet wide which makes it 10 feet longer than St Andrew's Cathedral in Sydney, Australia.
+The Cathedral is 170 feet long and 50 feet wide, which makes it 10 feet longer than St Andrew's Cathedral in Sydney, Australia.
 Dogura Cathedral can seat approx. 800 people.

 Dogura Cathedral